 We also like to visit RV rallies and events.

 Some people have looked at our schedule and the amount of material we produce and laugh.
 “I thought you retired,” they’ll say.

 As a matter of fact, I’m probably writing and reporting more now than I did when I was a fulltime employee of the various news outfits I’ve worked for over the years.
 But the difference is I’m my own boss and telling the stories I want to tell.
 That makes it not like a job at all.

-Truth is, though, that if I'm not careful, Roadtreking.com could become all-consuming.
+Truth is, though, that if I’m not careful, RVLifestyle.com could become all-consuming.
 The blog has been growing so fast that we also started a weekly RV newsletter.
 Our Facebook Page is approaching 513,000 “Likes.”
-Roadtrek Motorhomes helps support our work here and we have picked up other sponsors for various projects.
+Leisure Travel Vans helps support our work here and we have picked up other sponsors and partners for various projects.
 My son, Jeff, has pitched in to help run the “enterprise” so I can concentrate on traveling, content development and reporting.
-Daughter Wendy helps with the newsletter and scheduling my podcast and YouTube video interviews.
+Daughter Wendy helps with the newsletter.

 Like I said, I have to tell stories.
 It’s in my DNA, I guess.

 For the record, Jennifer and I have a brick and mortar home is in Oakland, MI.
 We have three grown children and eight grandchildren.